OPPO sets up camera innovation lab in India

-New Delhi, Aug 16 (IANS) Smartphone brand OPPO on Monday announced that it has set up a camera innovation lab at its R&D centre in Hyderabad.
+New Delhi: Smartphone brand OPPO on Monday announced that it has set up a camera innovation lab at its R&D centre in Hyderabad.

 The lab is designed to develop localised features, camera solutions using AI and focus on developing imaging software for a better user experience.